getSandi/getSandi/README.md

 I'm a **Junior QA Engineer** with a strong interest in software quality, software testing, and test automation.
 I enjoy analyzing applications, identifying potential issues, and ensuring that features work as expected.
 My experience includes **Manual Testing, Functional Testing, Regression Testing, API Testing, and Web Automation Testing**.

 I have experience creating QA documentation such as **Test Plans, Test Cases, and Bug Reports**.
-I also work with **Postman, Cypress, JavaScript, SQL, Jira, Git, and GitHub**, and continuously improve my skills by building practical QA projects and exploring automation testing.
+I also work with **Postman, Cypress, Playwright, Cucumber, SQL, Jira, Clickups, Git, and GitHub**, and continuously improve my skills by building practical QA projects and exploring automation testing.

 ---